11th-12th September 2013

 Liverpool Hope University, United Kingdom

-Bringing together work in the humanities, education, and the social sciences more generally, the purpose of this project is to aid curricular reform by exploring and demonstrating ways in which we can and do make explicit the interdisciplinary significance of disability studies and disability theory.
+Bringing together work in the humanities, as well as education, and the social sciences more generally, the purpose of this project is to aid curricular reform by exploring and demonstrating ways in which we can make more explicit the interdisciplinary significance of disability studies and disability theory.
 In the spirit of Snyder, Brueggemann, and Garland-Thomson’s work of a decade ago, we want to enable not just the humanities but the academy more broadly, to reveal and address avoidance at all levels.
-For example, the Special Educational Needs discourse thrives as a central focus in Initial Teacher Education and as an area for specific attention from Ofsted, but critical pedagogical approaches are not engaged with disability.
-The problematic pathologies evident in the discourse and the subsequent erasure of the individual constitute an act of avoidance.

-The project will take the form of a conference, scheduled for September 2013, and a book edited by David Bolt and Claire Penketh in which Routledge has expressed an interest.
-If you would like to contribute by presenting your take on the theme at the conference and thus being considered for the proposed book, please send a 200 word proposal to David Bolt (firstname.lastname@example.org) and Claire Penketh (email@example.com).
-The deadline is 1 April, 2013.
+The project will take the form of a conference, scheduled for September 2013, and a proposed book edited by David Bolt and Claire Penketh in which Routledge has already expressed an interest.
+If you would like to contribute by presenting your take on the theme at the conference and thus being considered for the proposed book, please send a 200 word proposal (firstname.lastname@example.org.

 For further information please visit the CCDS website (http://ccds.hope.ac.uk/

 For booking information, please visit the online shop (http://store.hope.ac.uk/